-It is an absolute shame that Ferndale has so many great parks and so many miles of great trails, yet the parks are like islands with so many of the trails seemingly going nowhere.
+It is an absolute shame that Ferndale has so many great parks and so many miles of great trails, yet the parks are like islands with most of the trails seemingly going nowhere.
 And it’s a double shame because many of the problems could be solved without major restructuring of the city or mega-million dollar taxes.
 However, none of the problems will likely be solved primarily because our city government lacks the vision of the park and trail system that Ferndale needs.
 I ranted a bit on this in an earlier post, but promised an update.
 This is the update.

 Geographically Ferndale has 4 quadrants, as carved out by Main Street and the Nooksack River.
 Recreationally, each quadrant has their own attractions, but each quadrant is also isolated from each other and travel within each quadrant is hit and miss.
 My vision is that each quadrant will have it’s own loop trail and that all 4 of these loops will be interconnected in a way that we could safely walk or bike to, from, and within each of these quadrants.
 Through time additional spurs could be added to places like the library or new neighborhoods as they pop up, but the core needs to be established first.